Taking screenshots

 Screenshots of specific elements

-The code above snaps a picture of just the big call to action button on the Checkly homepage.
+The code above snaps a picture of the headline on the Checkly homepage.

 You can contribute to this documentation by editing this page on Github